Hans-701/obsidian-quiz-generator-hans/README.md

     -   Select **Enable** on the plugin page or go back to the **Community plugins** page and toggle the switch.
 2. Open the plugin settings.
 Under the **Model** section, enter your API key for the provider you want to use for **quiz generation**.
 3. Go to the new **Evaluation** section.
 Select the provider you want to use for **grading answers** and configure its settings.
+4. Under the **Saving** section, you can now configure the **Exam Mode** settings, including enabling the feature, setting a time limit, and choosing a folder for the results.
-4. Configure the other settings as desired.
+5. Configure the other settings as desired.

 ### Generation